albertoventurini/schemino/README.md

 # Schemino

-*Schemino* (pr. skĕ′mə-nō′, skeh-me-no) is a small programming language that is inspired by *Scheme*.
+*Schemino* (pr. skĕ′mə-nō′, skeh-me-no) is a small programming language inspired by *Scheme*.

 It is being developed with the sole purpose of learning Truffle and GraalVM.